 If you are looking for different versions of this shredded brussels sprout salad based on your own preference, feel free to change things up to work for you.

-Keep it vegan: you can follow the recipe for this dairy-free caesar dressing which is completely plant based.
-Then omit the crispy prosciutto and sub it with something else.
+Omit the crispy prosciutto and sub it with something else.
 Perhaps some crispy chickpeas, coconut bacon or anything else.
 And use a dairy free caesar dressing instead.

 This recipe is great for meal prep, simply dress it when you are ready to eat.
 If you want to check out more recipes of mine and learn how to meal prep, be sure to download my FREE guide below!